-The best way to mitigate this stress is having a list and ideally a printed out checklist and check things off as you are packing.
-Having a second copy printed out and taking it with you is also good to make sure you have a properly packed carry on bag when you come home too!
+The best way to mitigate this stress is to have a list and ideally, a printed-out checklist and check things off as you are packing.
+Having a second copy printed out and taking it with you is also good to make sure you have a properly packed carry-on bag when you come home too!

 - Travel insurance documents – Travel insurance is so important and you should have the policy and the emergency contact details with you at all times.
 Share these with everyone traveling with you and the tour leader if you are on a tour.

 - Lounge Cards – If you are lucky enough to have these you will want to make sure you have these.
 Lounges are so much nicer than the common areas.

 - Transportation and hotel confirmations – for your arrival in case your data on your phone doesn’t work